Content by: Erin Nugent, RD & NCES, Inc.

 Feeding time can last 10-30 minutes at each breast.
 Every baby is different, so let your baby nurse as long as needed.
 Babies get better at latching with more practice.
 As your baby learns how to nurse, feeding times gradually get shorter.
 Try not to watch the clock.
 Relax and enjoy your baby.

 5️⃣ How do I know when my baby is full?

 A full baby is a sleepy baby.
 As long as your baby is gaining weight appropriately, it is okay for them to fall asleep at the breast.
 Another indication that they are satisfied is a relaxed hand.
 Hungry babies tend to make a tight fist and then relax as they become full.
 It is best to always offer both breasts.
 Even if they seem content after the first, it is still a good idea to offer the second.

 The best way to know if your baby is getting enough milk is to track wet and dirty diapers.
 As your baby gets older, the color of their stool should change.
 In the first couple days, it should be black and tarry.
 Then, it will move to a green/yellow color.
 Around 7 days old it should become loose, yellow, and appear seedy.
 Ideally, a newborn should have at least 6 wet and around 3 dirty diapers in a 24 hour period.
 It can also be common for a newborn baby to have a bowel movement after every feeding.

-Listen for swallowing sounds, and watch your baby’s throat move while nursing.
+NOTE: Listen for swallowing sounds, and watch your baby’s throat move while nursing.
 The bottom line is, as long as your baby continues to gain weight appropriately, then your baby is getting enough to eat.